Documentation

 Problem: I want to remove my server data from MCScans

 MCScans only scans publicly accessible Minecraft servers โ€” similar to how search engines index public websites.
 If your server is publicly reachable, we consider it fair game for passive data collection.
 That said, we understand some server owners may have valid concerns.
 While we donโ€™t offer blanket removal, weโ€™re open to reviewing exceptional cases.
-If you believe you have a compelling reason for removal, feel free to contact us through DMs on discord.
+If you believe you have a compelling reason for removal, feel free to contact us via a ticket on discord.

 Query Modes